Making a Video Game From Scratch

 At this point, the game jam was almost over and I still hadn't named my game.
 I ended up asking ChatGPT what to call it, and one of the 20 or so suggestions it came up with was Chrono Chaos.
 I liked that name so it stuck.
 I submitted my game to the jam less than 15 minutes before the deadline.

 Creating a game was way more work than I ever could have imagined.
 I gained an appreciation for all of the brainstorming, prototyping, modeling, composing, and debugging that goes into creating a video game, even a simple one like this.

-You can download the game for windows for free here.
+If you're a Windows user, you can download the game for free here.